J4ck3LSyN-Gen2/Cruxable/README.md

 **3. Check if port 3117 is already in use:**

-A previous CrucixExpanded instance may still be running in the background.
+A previous cruxable instance may still be running in the background.

 ```powershell
 # Windows PowerShell